Tutorial - Integrate Dynamo

 Create an empty app

 Let’s first create and start an empty app.
-If you don't remember how this worked you can check out the first few steps of the Create your first app tutorial.
+If you don't remember how this worked you can check out the first few steps of the Starter guide.
 Make sure to give your app a recognisable name, like "my-Dynamo-app".

 Here a short summary of the process.